sassihamdi-CD/alx-low_level_programming/0x0A-argc_argv/README.md

-# 0x0A C - argc, argv
+## 0x0A-argc_argv

+This directory covers the use of command-line arguments in C programs.

+### Files
-+ Task 0 - print programs named followed by a new line
+- **0-whatsmyname.c**: A C program that prints its name, followed by a new line.
-+ Task 1 - print number of arguments passed into it
+- **1-args.c**: A C program that prints the number of arguments passed into it.
-+ Task 2 - print all arguments it receives
+- **2-args.c**: A C program that prints all arguments it receives.
-+ Task 3 - program that multiplies two numbers
+- **3-mul.c**: A C program that multiplies two numbers.
-+ Task 4 - program that adds positive numbers
+- **4-add.c**: A C program that adds positive numbers.
-+ Task 5 - program that prints the minimum number of coins to make a change for an amount of money
+- **100-change.c**: A C program that prints the minimum number of coins to make change for an amount of money.